vga101/gaiasky/docs/Properties-file.rst

    default graphics quality options.

 -  **data.limit.mag** - This contains the limiting magnitude above which stars shall not be loaded.
+Not all data loaders implement this.

 Scene properties
 ----------------